 8. Natural Sprays

-The problem: Conventional air fresheners for the bathroom are rife with toxic VOCs.
+The problem: Conventional air fresheners for the bathroom are rife with potentially harmful VOCs.
 But lit candles and flammable matches pose an obvious threat when you have kids.
 And essential oil diffusers can easily be knocked over and lethally ingested by cats or dogs.

 Your best bet?
-Stick with a non-toxic air freshener that's not easy to spill (or light on fire!), like our Puracy washroom spray.
+Stick with a air freshener that's not easy to spill (or light on fire!).

 Alone or paired with an all-purpose spray, these small, effective multitaskers are total cleaning powerhouses.
 Use them in lieu of disposable floor mats, which typically contain chemicals and solvents.
 (While not fatal, such products are thought to contain health risks for pets).
 Microfiber cloths also work wonders on windows, kitchen areas, and bathroom surfaces.